JuliaPlots/MakieGallery.jl/docs/src/devdocs.md

 ### TODOs / Up for grabs

-Check out https://github.com/JuliaPlots/projects/1 for planned features and additions to Makie, as well as backlogged documentation issues.
+Check out [this project](https://github.com/orgs/JuliaPlots/projects/1) for planned features and additions to Makie, as well as backlogged documentation issues.

 ### Cameras